Theory, Examples & Exercises

-Now, if you calculate constrained ordination, then environmental variables enter the analysis, and resulting (constrained) axes already contains information about them.
-If now you use ‘’envfit’’ to calculate regression of these same variables to constrained axes, you are likely to get highly significant results; you are regressing two variables (environmental variable vs samples scores on ordination axes) which contain the same information (since axes were calculated also using the environmental variable).
+Now, if you calculate constrained ordination, then environmental variables enter the analysis, and resulting (constrained) axes already contain information about them.
+If now you use ‘’envfit’’ to calculate regression of these same variables to constrained axes, you are likely to get highly significant results; you are regressing two variables (environmental variable vs samples scores on ordination axes) which contain the same information (since axes were calculated also using these environmental variables).

 envfit can be used to project arrows or centroids with explanatory variables onto diagram of constrained ordination, but the fitting must be done on linear scores of ordination axes, not on sample scores, otherwise the arrows will have different direction then they should be (see example below).

 It can be shown that arrows for environmental variables projected by ‘’envfit’’ are different from the true direction of these variables in ordination diagram, unless they are calculated properly (on linear combination of scores).
 In the diagram below (based on river valley data), the three variables (pH, SOILDPT and ELEVATION) have been used as explanatory variables in tb-RDA.
 The left diagram shows the true direction of explanatory variables.
 The right diagram shows three options of using

 envfit function.
 Blue arrows show the true direction (

 display = 'lc' , i.e. on linear combination of scores).
 Red arrows indicate direction if they are added using ‘’envfit’’ fitted to samples scores (by default only the first and second ordination axis), and green arrows show the same with ‘’envfit’’ relating them to three instead of two axes.